vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/db2.md

 * Application should use "x64" CPU as a platform

 * Copy C++ runtime `redist` DLLs to driver 'bin' directory.
 (PCF windows cells do not have C++ runtime DLLs installed).
-Required DLL's could be found in installed nuget package
+Required DLLs could be found in installed nuget package

 ```
   packages\IBM.Data.DB.Provider.11.1.2020.4\build\clidriver\bin\amd64.VC12.CRT\